 Early Starts

-These point to point routes are just spectacular at this time of year!
+These routes are just spectacular at this time of year!
 Run through open meadows of wildflowers in full bloom, through old growth forests and along ridgetops all with sweeping views of the surrounding river valleys and snow capped peaks of the North Cascades!
 And the trails are mostly pretty mellow, not a lot of rocks or roots, and the descents are pretty gradual though there's always exceptions to keep you on your toes and the big climbs are pretty steep (but nothing too crazy).
 In general these are excellent races for folks new to the sport and or for folks looking to run fast times.
-This is the eastern side of Washington so odds it'll be sunny skies and warm (some years it's even hot!) and even though there is a good bit of forest, especially for the 50M & 50K, there's also a lot parts with little or no shade.
-Other than in the early miles of the 50M course where there are a couple bridgeless creek crossings where you'll definitely get your feet wet there isn't a lot of mud or water out on the course.
+This is the eastern side of Washington so odds it'll be sunny skies and warm (some years it's even hot!) and even though there is a good bit of forest, there's also a lot parts with little or no shade.
+There isn't usually a lot of mud or water out on the course.
 For the most part it's pretty smooth sailing!

-Each of the race routes start out with close to a mile of gravel road to get everyone spread out before hitting the trails (the wave starts will also help to spread folks out too).
-Other than the gravel road at the start the majority of the courses are on a variety of trails, some narrow single track and some wider trails that were once single lane ranch or forest roads so they're basically wide trails.
-And then all three routes end with just under a mile of paved, low-traffic, rural road to the finish area at Big Twin.
-The 50M also has a 2.7 mile section of paved road between the 1st and 2nd aid stations that's again low traffic and scenic.
+Each of the race routes start out with a mile of low-traffic pavement to get everyone spread out before hitting the trails.
+The majority of the courses are on a variety of trails, some narrow single track and some wider trails that were once single lane ranch or forest roads so they're basically wide trails and some low-traffic gravel roads.
+And then all three routes end with a mile of low-traffic, rural road to the finish area at Big Twin.
+The 50M/50K might also have a 2.7 mile section of paved road between the 1st and 2nd aid stations that's again low traffic and scenic.

 Note: Dogs not allowed on the race course this year but leashed well-behaved dogs are allowed at the finish at Big Twin.

-Each of the race routes start out with close to a mile of gravel road to get everyone spread out before hitting the trails (the wave starts will also help to spread folks out too).
-Other than the gravel road at the start the majority of the courses are on a variety of trails, some narrow single track and some wider trails that were once single lane ranch or forest roads so they're basically wide trails.
-And then all three routes end with just under a mile of paved, low-traffic, rural road to the finish area at Big Twin.
-The 50M also has a 2.7 mile section of paved road between the 1st and 2nd aid stations that's again low traffic and scenic.
+Each of the race routes start out with a mile of low-traffic pavement to get everyone spread out before hitting the trails.
+The majority of the courses are on a variety of trails, some narrow single track and some wider trails that were once single lane ranch or forest roads so they're basically wide trails and some low-traffic gravel roads.
+And then all three routes end with a mile of low-traffic, rural road to the finish area at Big Twin.
+The 50M/50K might also have a 2.7 mile section of paved road between the 1st and 2nd aid stations that's again low traffic and scenic.

 Note: Dogs not allowed on the race course this year but leashed well-behaved dogs are allowed at the finish at Big Twin.